 Sandaire’s governance structure helps to mitigate the likelihood of any excessive risk taking or behaviour that may adversely impact the long term growth of the business and also ensures that all risk and compliance matters are communicated effectively and efficiently within and across the business and thus are readily available for consideration in determining individual bonuses.

-Share Scheme – Sandaire has used and intends to use share schemes which allow senior employees who are adding strategic value to the business to participate in the equity.
-It is likely that such schemes will be restricted to the executive directors, who have also been classified as Code Staff as below.
+Share Scheme – Sandaire has used and intends to use share schemes which allow employees who are adding strategic value to the business to participate in the equity.
+Employees other than those classified as Code Staff below are eligible to participate.
 Employees have to pay the “Unrestricted Market Value” for these shares and therefore effectively only benefit from the gain in the shares after they have been acquired and not for any period prior to their issue.
 It should also be noted that as employees are committed to paying the full market value for the shares at the time of issue, they will suffer a loss if the value of the shares subsequently falls.

 Alexander Scott – Executive Chairman